-All of the things to see in Oslo are open in winter (with the exception for the Christmas period) and some of them look even better with snow and the frost.
+All of the things to see in Oslo are open in winter (with the exception of the Christmas period) and some of them look even better with snow and frost.
 Some of the highlights include:

 - Oslo Opera House – is an example of the fine modern architecture in Oslo.
 It’s free to enter for everyone and also free (or even encouraged) to walk on the roof.

 - Akershus Festning – the Oslo fortress is also a medieval castle, which has been used as a military base and a prison.
 It offers great views to the Oslofjord and Aker Brygge.
 The grounds are free to enter but to get inside the building and the museum you need a ticket.

 - Ekeberg Sculpture Park – is another famous sculpture park in Oslo.
 It’s located on the small hill at Ekeberg and offers panoramic views of the city.
 Free entrance.